About Us

 The degree of risk is in part dependent on the anatomical location of the nerves in relation to the wisdom tooth.
 A clinical examination with x-rays is necessary to provide an indication of the potential of such an injury.

-In KTPH, the average incidence of post-operative inferior dental nerve paraesthesia recorded at first postoperative review (about 7 to 10 days after the operation) from January 2020 to December 2020 is about 0.39%.
-This is comparable to several studies citing incidences of 1 to 5% 1 .
-A reduction in the incidence may imply an improvement of surgical technique, while an increase in incidence may mean an increase in the complexity of cases presented to the clinic.
+In KTPH, the average incidence of post-operative inferior dental nerve paraesthesia recorded at first postoperative review (about 7 to 10 days after the operation) between January 2023 to December 2023 is 0.18%.
+This is below the incidences of 1 to 5%1 as quoted by several international studies.
 About 40% of these recovered completely.

 References: